racoonraduggy12/linux-clock-hud/README.md

 ________________________________________________________________
 _______________________________EITHER_______________________________

-First click on the "<> code" button on this github page, then click on download zip.
+First click on the green "<> code" button on the right of this github page, then click on download zip.

 Extract the .zip then change directory to the path with the time-overlay.py file by running the follwing in your terminal replacing <path/to/.py/file> with the actual path to time-overlay.py that you downloaded: